-Existing suggested walking and biking routes to school should also be considered when developing a plan for Slow Speed School Zones implementation plan.
+Existing suggested walking and biking routes to school should also be considered when developing a plan for Slowing Speeds in School Zones implementation plan.
 Suggested route maps include routes that can best support walking and biking to school.
 The maps inform families about what to expect as they navigate to school and are key tools for encouraging more students and families to walk and bike to school.
 Streets that are identified as suggested routes to school are typically low speed residential streets that are well-suited for walking and biking.

-Slow Speed School Zone streets should be included as suggested routes to school and connected to other existing suggested routes.
+Slowing Speeds in School Zones streets should be included as suggested routes to school and connected to other existing suggested routes.
+Section 3

+Implementing

+Slowing Speeds

+in School Zones